 “The world is changing around us,” said Meredith Cornett, Director of Science for The Nature Conservancy in Minnesota.
 “One of the things we can do is to adapt.
 If we want a more resilient forest, we need to make sure we have a diverse new generation of trees ready to take the stage.”

-To create a more resilient forest for Minnesota’s future, The Nature Conservancy is working with the Northern Institute of Applied Climate Science and the University of Minnesota-Duluth to plant 88,000 native trees on federal, state and county land in the Arrowhead Region.
+To create a more resilient forest for Minnesota’s future, The Nature Conservancy worked with the Northern Institute of Applied Climate Science and the University of Minnesota-Duluth to plant more than 100,000 native trees on federal, state and county land in the Arrowhead Region.